 Next, focus at the ceiling and then, slowly, move the eyes in a clockwise direction, for five times and then anti-clockwise for five times.
 And, remember to go slow.
 If you concentrate on the eye muscles as you do these exercises, you will be able to find the places where you feel a slight stiffness and/or pain.
 These are the muscles that have borne the strain of having to stare constantly at the screen.

-4. Staring: Hold your hand straight in front of you with your fist closed and thumb up.
+Hold your hand straight in front of you with your fist closed and thumb up.
 Stare at your thumb.
 Slowly, move your hand to the right without bending it at the elbow and without moving your neck.
 Keep gazing at your thumb as it goes to your far right.
 Bring your hand back in front of you, and then use your left hand in the same manner to stare at your thumb on the left side.
 Do it once to the right and to the left.
-Finally, bring your thumb close to your nose and then move it back away.
-All the while, focus on the tip of your thumb.

 Follow the above rules even while reading a book.
 Remember to look out of your window or look at something at a distance.
 Reduce the pressure you put on your eyes.
 You will instantly notice how relaxed your eyes feel.